Please watch today’s homily by selecting the video below:

-Because Jesus is often called “Son of David” in the New Testament and so many of the psalm we say are attributed to David, we may tend to idealize the great king, an important figure in Jewish history.
-David is credited with uniting the tribes of Israel and establishing a nation with its capitol in Jerusalem.
+Because Jesus is often called “Son of David” in the New Testament and so many of the psalms are attributed to David, we may tend to idealize the great king..
+David united the tribes of Israel and established a nation with its capitol in Jerusalem.
 Jesus himself appealed to David’s example when his enemies accused his hungry disciples of eating grain on the Sabbath.

 Yet, the long narrative we read in the Book of Samuel today and tomorrow at Mass offers a darker picture of the famous king– he was a murderer and an adulterer.
 David had Urriah the Hittite, a faithful soldier in his army, killed so that he could have Bathsheba, his wife.
 (2 Samuel 11, 1-17)